SachaLhopital/Bootstrap_Portfolio/README.md

-# Bootstrap_Portfolio
+# Portfolio

-Code Source de mon portfolio personnel.
-Ce portfolio a été réalisé en utilisant plusieurs outils :
+My portfolio about me, my work and all things I enjoy in computer science !

+Using :
-    * Bootstrap
+- Bootstrap
-    * Font Awesome
+- Font Awesome
-    * (Un peu de) PHP
+- PHP
+- JavaScript

-## Nouvelle version
+## New Version

 http://sachalhopital.fr/Bootstrap_Portfolio/

-## Ancienne version
+## Old Versions

 http://sachalhopital5.wix.com/portfolio

+## Other

+Please contact me for any comment!